Experiencing God in Times of Confusion, Part 2

 “God, I don’t know what’s going to happen with the economy, I don’t know what’s going to happen with my family.
 But here’s what I know: There is an infinite reference point that never changes, that is personal and powerful and loving and You delight in me.
 I want You to satisfy me.
 And I want to learn where I get weaned off of all the temporal stuff and I want You to satisfy me with Your unfailing love.”

 And the evidence?
 “Make me glad.
 Cause me to sing.
 And cause me to sing when circumstances are terrible because I’m in Your presence.
 Because You’re my source, not stuff.
 You’re my source, not my wife, my husband, or my kids.
 You’re my source, not circumstances working out the way I want them to.”

 Jot down, if you would, Psalm 16:11 in the corner.
 “In Thy presence is fullness of joy, and at Your right hand are pleasures forever.”

-You know, as you spend time with God, and I hope you do it at the beginning of your day.
+As you spend time with God, and I hope you do it at the beginning of your day.
 Do it anytime but especially then.
-I want to encourage you to, as you talk with Him and ask Him to teach you to number your days, and you begin to walk through what God is doing in your heart, I would encourage you to spend some time singing to the Lord.
+I want to encourage you to, as you talk with Him and ask Him to teach you to number your days and you begin to walk through what God is doing in your heart, encourage you to spend some time singing to the Lord.
 Spend some time rejoicing in Him for who He is.